ABOUT ARMY ROTC

 If you're still in high school and you're interested in enrolling in Army ROTC, you can find schools that carry an Army ROTC program or talk to your academic advisor.

 Learn more about Army ROTC scholarships for high school students.

 If you're interested in enrolling in Army ROTC and you are in college, you can start by taking an Army ROTC basic elective course.
 If you have at least two or more years remaining toward your undergraduate degree, but not enough time to complete the Basic Course, you can enter the Army ROTC Advanced Course by completing Basic Camp held at Fort Knox, Kentucky, during the summer.

 Talk to the Admissions and Scholarship Officer about other ways to enroll in Army ROTC and the incentives available, including opportunities to compete for two-, three-, or four-year scholarships.

 If you have two years remaining in junior college or graduate school, you are still eligible to enroll in Army ROTC.

 This course is for those college students who want to complete Army ROTC training in two years.
 To qualify, you must complete a challenging and motivating 28-day training program at Fort Knox, Kentucky.
-Upon completion of the Leader's Training Course, graduates return to campus prepared to enter the Advanced Course.
-Ask your campus Military Science department.
+Upon completion of the Basic Camp, graduates return to campus prepared to enter the Advanced Course.
+Contact the Admissions and Scholarship Officer for more information.

 If you are an Enlisted Soldier in the Army and interested in becoming an Officer, find out more about opportunities for Soldiers.